 One of the oldest Georgian theatres in the country, this venue is just outside of the Castlegate Shopping Centre, amongst some of Stockton’s hipster bars.

-They have at least two gigs a week, giving plenty of opportunity.
+It has at least two gigs a week, giving plenty of opportunity.

-The Georgian Theatre has played host to world-famous acts like Arctic Monkeys and even Martha and the Vandellas.
+The Georgian Theatre has played host to world-famous acts like Arctic Monkeys, and even Martha and the Vandellas.

 It’s fair to say there’ll be dancing in the streets when the Georgian is rocking.

 For Freshers, you will spend a lot of time at the Students’ Union (SU).

 Having this facility on campus is a boost for students who don’t want to travel far.